Sarah Nickless' graduate success with Somerset Football Association

 BA (Hons) Sports Coaching, 2015

-University of Central Lancashire graduate, Sarah Nickless, has achieved success following her Sports Coaching degree to become a Football Development Officer at Somerset Football Association
+University of Central Lancashire graduate, Sarah Nickless, has achieved success following the completion of her Sports Coaching degree and has joined AoC Sport as their National Women’s Football Development Officer.

-After attending applicant days at University of Central Lancashire graduate, Sarah felt comfortable and valued when she spoke to course tutors.
-Surrounding herself with the right people was a key part of her decision to study at the University of Central Lancashire.
+Whilst Sarah was at college, she chose to study the BA (Hons) Sports Coaching as she enjoyed coaching a local grassroots football team.
+Sarah also attended the UCLan applicant days and felt comfortable and valued when she spoke to course tutors.
+She said: “Surrounding myself with the right people was a key part of my decision to study at the University of Central Lancashire.”

 Within weeks of completing her degree in 2015, Sarah accepted a role at Somerset Football Association before later joining The FA as Project Officer for Youth Leadership, Engagement & Volunteering.
 Since graduating, Sarah has followed her passion to create opportunities for young people to develop themselves through football and is now doing that on a national scale within the further education sector.

 At present, Sarah works as the National Women’s Football Development Officer at AoC Sport.
 Her role involves leading a national apprenticeship programme as well as deploying football development officers in colleges around the country to increase female playing and non-playing opportunities.
 In addition to this, she oversees the evolution of the female play pathway leading to elite football within the college environment.